oksanab91/weather-app/README.md

 The city can be searched, selected from the list and bookmarked.

-In addition, there is an option to switch between dark and light themes.
+There is an option to switch between Celsius and Fahrenheit temperature units and show the app in dark or light themes.

 #